 The Warren Heritage Society, Inc. is the Front Royal/Warren County community's historical society, museum of Front Royal and Warren County, VA history, and archives.
 Established as a non-profit organization in 1971, the Warren Heritage Society has held the Shenandoah Valley's Festival of Leaves since that year -- see also http://goblueridgetravel.com

 The Society periodically collected and displayed artifacts of local history in the Courthouse Square Law Offices, c.
 1836, from the late 1960s-1980, at which point the c.
 1819 Ivy Lodge –formerly the town library – became home for the museum's exhibits.
 The Ivy Lodge Museum exhibits include both permanent and annually rotating exhibits, which were completely renovated between 2003-2005.
-Ivy Lodge today also offers visitors a Gift Shop and Book Store specializing in local history, traditions, and crafts.
+Ivy Lodge today also offers visitors the Ivy Lodge Gift Shop specializing in local history, traditions, and crafts.

 In 1981 the Society purchased the c.
 1840 Belle Boyd Cottage, a site of significance from the Civil War in Warren County, and relocated it to the grounds of the Warren Heritage Society.
 Today the Belle Boyd Cottage is decorated to the period of the War Between the States, and the life of Belle Boyd, Confederate Spy, is retold by costumed interpreters.
 In front of the Cottage are award-winning gardens maintained by the Master Gardeners, and behind the cottage are the Laura Virginia Hale Archives of local history, an excellent collection maintained for the public by staff and volunteers.